zalzah00/dsai_1.4/quiz.md

 - D. MAX()

 ### Q7: What does the WHERE clause do in SQL?
 - A. It filters data based on a condition.

+- A. It filters data based on a condition.
 - B. It groups data based on a condition.